lemocla/Which-way-is-up/documentation/features/features.md

    ![about events](screenshots/about-events.png)

    - ### **User stories**
-     > - As a site user, I want to read about the artist so that I can learn about artist background and exhibitions
+     > - As a site user, I want to read about the artist so that I can learn about his background and exhibitions

  - ## **Portfolio pages**